sing-lab/super-resolution/README.md

 # Performances

-SRRESNET model was trained on 204 epochs on 158K images (COCO2017 unlabeled set was not used for SRRESNET training).
+**SRRESNET** model was trained on 204 epochs.

-SRGAN was trained on 30 epochs on 282K images.
+**SRGAN** was trained on 30 epochs.
 After 15 epoch, the learning rate was divided by 10.
-Epoch 29 (therefore checkpoint_28.torch, as indexes start at 0) gives the best results (around 250 000 iterations), based on empirical analysis of super resolved validation images at each epoch.
+Epoch 29 gives the best results (around 250 000 iterations), based on empirical analysis of super resolved validation images at each epoch.

 Hyperparameters used to trained models are the same as the ones in the default configuration files.
 - `jpeg_compression` was not used for SRGAN training (cf Preamble section) as generator struggle to recover lost information.
 Empirically, it gave